plone/training/docs/mastering-plone/instructions.md

 # Set up Plone for the Training

-We install the `Plone` backend and its `React`-based frontend `Volto`.
-We start with the following folder structure:
+We install the `Plone` backend and its `React`-based frontend `Volto`, starting with the following folder structure:

 ```text
 training